- System requirements

 1. Detect memory leak, i.e. understand what objects do exist while they should not.

-If you do not know yet what objects are leaked, YourKit Java Profiler can help you find out.
+If you do not know yet what objects are leaked, YourKit Profiler can help you find out.

-You can suspect the presence of memory leaks with the help of the memory telemetry, by watching how used memory grows.
+You can suspect the presence of memory leaks with the help of the memory charts, by watching how used memory grows.
 You can use Force Garbage Collection to immediately see whether some of the objects that consume the memory can be collected, thus decreasing used memory.
 If after 2-3 explicit garbage collections the used memory remains on the same level or decreases insignificantly, this possibly means you have a leak. ("Possibly," because it can turn out not to be a leak, but simply high memory consumption -- Learn how to deal with that case)

 To detect a memory leak, use the following scenario: